Council of Catholic Women

 Knights of Columbus: Mother of Perpetual Help

-Responsibilities: All men of the parish dedicated to service and the Catholic faith.
+Responsibilities: Men’s dedication to service and the Catholic faith.
 All council activities, fund raisers, special dinners, pancake breakfasts are highlighted in the weekly parish bulletin.

 Time Commitment: Minimum of two hours per month plus volunteering as needed.
 Meetings are held the third Wednesday of every month.
 Dinner is at 6:00 pm., Rosary 6:45 p.m. and meeting at 7:00 p.m. at the Monsignor Nugent Hall 923 19th Place, Vero Beach.

-Summary: Members meet as a craft group to make items to sell in support of St. Helen School.
+Purpose: Members meet as a craft group to make items to sell in support of St. Helen Catholic School.

 Responsibilities: Sewing, painting, knitting, quilting and crafts.